nikosanag/Website-for-Grades/user-management-service/README.md

-# MICROSERVICE 01

-## User Management
+# User Management Service

-This microservice exposes an api endpoint that is used for registering new users by non-Student accounts.
-The api endpoint runs on port 3004 and the database is on port 3003.
-The api endpoint is /api/register
+Responsible for user registration, profile management, and permissions in the NTUA ECE SAAS 2025 Project.
+Built as a microservice for modularity and scalability.

+- Exposes API endpoint for registering new users (non-Student accounts)
+- API runs on port 3004, database on port 3003
+- Endpoint: `/api/register`

+---

+For setup and usage, refer to the main [README](../README.md).